-Issues During Winter for Your Pet Paws February 18 2019
+Winter Problems for Your Pet Paws February 18 2019

 One of the first issue to pets during the winter time is damage to paws due to deicers that are used to melt ice on driveways, roads, and sidewalks.
 Contact with these deicers can cause chemical burns on your pet paws.
 If you notice your pet is limping or continue to lick their paws then deicing products may be the cause of this issue.
 During the winter time, it's best to keep your pet off the sidewalk or snow whenever possible.